dynamicdeploy/hydrosense/README.md

 * **Transportation Costs** - The transportation costs associated with moving water from a supply node to a demand node.
 Entered as an array of flows from each supply node and an array of marginal costs to each demand node.
 * **Initial Guess** - A matrix guess of the optimal supply to each demand node.
 Rows representing demand nodes and columns representing supply nodes.
 If a supply node cannot deliver water to a demand node the guess should be zero.

-An example problem (ExampleProblem.xlsx) is provided in the software installation directory.
+An example problem (ExampleInput.xlsx) is provided in the software installation directory.

 ### Model parameters